 10. Keep your plant out of bright, direct light for a few weeks after repotting.

-Houseplants need time to acclimate to their new environment and their roots may have been bruised or damage during the transplant, so I just like to keep an eye on them.
+Houseplants need time to acclimate to their new environment and their roots may have been bruised or damaged during the transplant, so I just like to keep an eye on them.